CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/complaint-utah/exercise_5-build/15-apply_for_cd.md

 ![](../images/2023-09-11-11-03-33.png)

 6. Here, Andy can see any new requests for applications, collaborations or application deployments.
 We see there is one new pending request to complete.
-Click on the **1** just above the work **Intake**.
+Click on the **1** just above the word **Intake**.
 ![](../images/2023-09-11-11-20-55.png)